• About

 This good rich and invigorating oil is actually a recent inclusion to the exotic oil landscape and is featured in many of the finest food recipes.
 It is also found in some exquisite cosmetics.

-• Best Plum Kernel Oil at Amazon
+Plum Kernel Oil from Amazon

 Pomegranate Seed Oil (Punica granatum)

-A lavish and intensely penetrating oil derived from cold pressed seeds of the Pomegranate fruit.
-This extremely valued oil is rich in flavonoids as well as punicic acid and is amazing for skin care recipes.
+A lavish and intensely penetrating oil derived from cold-pressed seeds of the Pomegranate fruit.
+This extremely valued oil is rich in flavonoids as well as punicic acid and is amazing for skincare recipes.
 Intensely nourishing for the skin, this oil offers potent antioxidant rewards for several skin conditions like eczema and psoriasis.

 An excellent ally within any of your cosmetic or beauty recipes, or as a stand-alone solution to feed and build healthful skin.

-• Best Pomegranate Seed Oil at Amazon
+Pomegranate Seed Oil from Amazon

 Pumpkin Seed Oil (Cucurbita pepo L.)